 About DFM Rapid

-We are a CNC machining China shop in Dongguan.
-We have 20 CNC milling and turning machines in our shop.
-We can offer you CNC rapid prototyping and low-volume CNC machining services for plastic and metal parts.
-Also, surface finish like anodized, powder coating is available.
-If you need Metal & Plastic parts machined for prototypes or production, please feel free to get a quote online.
+DFM Rapid, a CNC machining shop located in Dongguan, China, boasts 20 CNC milling and turning machines in its shop.
+Offering CNC rapid prototyping and low-volume CNC machining services for plastic and metal parts, DFM Rapid also provides surface finishes like anodizing and powder coating.
+For Metal & Plastic parts machined for prototypes or production, get a quote online.

 Aluminum CNC Turning Milling Services Shop